Malick-Taky/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9- The script 9-duplicate_last_line in the file duplicates the last line of the file iacta.

-10-The script 10-no_more_js in the file deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
+10- The script 10-no_more_js in the file deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.

+11- The script 11-directories in the file counts the number of directories and sub-directories in the current directory.

+The current and parent directories should not be taken into account Hidden directories should be counted

+12- The script 12-newest_files in the file displays the 10 newest files in the current directory.

+Requirements:

+One file per line
+Sorted from the newest to the oldest